cristiantobol/developer-toolcamp/session_06_more_react.md

 $ git commit -m "code added in stage 2"
 ```

-We'll now continue our work on this application from a new Git branch so don't worry if you weren't able to get your application working at this point.
+We'll now continue our work on this application from a new Git branch so don't
+worry if you weren't able to get your application working at this point.

+<a name="stage-3"></a>
 ## Checkout the stage-3 branch
 To ensure we all continue from the same baseline we will now checkout a new
 branch within the developer-toolcamp-ui repository we've been working in.